Where the Crawdads Sing by Delia Owens opens with a picture of a map and the discovery of a dead body in the marshes of North Carolina.

 The setting is a distinctive “slice-of-life” that’s commonplace, yet not often portrayed clearly in books or movies.
 It is vividly drawn in a way that infuses the story with energy, a credit to Owen’s genuine love and respect for nature.

+1952.
 Kyra takes the boat out one day and gets lost in the lagoon.
 A boy from town, Tate Walker, helps her out.
-Tate is Jordie's age, about four years older than Kya.
+Tate used to be Jodie's friend and is about four years older than Kya.
 Kya asks to go fishing with Pa, hoping to see the boy again.
 They have a good time fishing for a while, but one day a letter from Ma arrives.
 When Pa sees it, he burns it and they never go fishing again.

 Jumpin' realizes she needs help, so his wife Mabel collects donations at the church and trades her fish for them.
 Mabel also teaches her how to garden and gives her some seeds.